If anything can go wrong, it will go wrong, at the worst possible time, all the time, all at once. – Murphy’s Law

 Everyone believes in something false and unproven.

-Our beliefs are deeply ingrained into our psyche from the youngest age.
+Our beliefs are deeply ingrained in our psyche from the youngest age.
 We developed these beliefs based on our understanding of the world at the time.
 Whether our understanding was correct or false did not matter.
-All that mattered was that it made sense to us, and as a result we came to believe what we believe today — whether true or false.
+All that mattered was that it made sense to us, and as a result, we came to believe what we believe today — whether true or false.

 There are many false beliefs that are rather insignificant and can’t really hurt us psychologically.
 However, there are other beliefs that are malicious and may very well be influencing every fragment of our lives in very negative and unpredictable ways.